levelKro/piAudioCast/readme.md

 ## How to use

-Juste boot the device and wait, when you ear the boot sound, you can connect to Raspberry Pi IP address on normal HTTP port, like http://192.168.0.10 or http://piaudiocast (if `piaudiocast` is the hosttname of your device).
+Just boot the device and wait, when you ear the boot sound, you can connect to Raspberry Pi IP address on normal HTTP port, like http://192.168.0.10 or http://piaudiocast (if `piaudiocast` is the hostname of your device).